istopwg/ippregistry/README.md

 -------------

 The tools use the [Mini-XML](https://www.msweet.org/mxml) library to access the XML registry file.
-Otherwise you need a C compiler and a `make` program.
+Otherwise you need a C compiler and a (POSIX-compatible) `make` program.

 The "apply-pending.sh" script uses the [curl](https://curl.haxx.se) program to download the current IANA IPP registry file.